Learn how to set up QuickBooks Database Server Manager in QuickBooks Desktop.

 - Open the Windows Start menu.

-- Type “Services” into the search and open Services.
+- Type Services in search and open Services.

 - Select and open QuickBooksDBXX (XX is the version number).

-- Go to the General tab and find the Service status section.
+- Go to General and find Service status.
 If it's Started or Running, select Stop.

-- Go to the Logon tab.
-Select the Local System account option.
+- Go to Logon and select Local System account.

-- Go to the Recovery tab.
-Select Restart the Service from each of these dropdown menus: First failure, Second failure, and Subsequent failures.
+- Go to Recovery and select Restart the Service from each of these: First failure, Second failure, and Subsequent failures.

-- Go back to the General tab.
-Select Start to restart Database Server Manager.
+- Go back to General and select Start to restart Database Server Manager.

 Step 3: Set your firewall permissions